 EDITOR’S NOTE from SA3-LI Newport: This will need to be revisited for NFV, in line with NFV SEC 011.
 The “start-up” problem – how to get the initial keys/certificates – will need to be solved here and in NFV in the same way.

-Annex B (informative): Suggestions for solutions

-Just a scratch area to make sure we don’t forget any ideas.

-PROTOCOL

-QUIC should be investigated for X3.

-Some useful considerations sent in by Luke – make sure we think through all of these: